-Manizales is an up and coming expat destination which is attracting a more environmentally friendly, cultured and conscientious expat.
+Manizales, an up and coming expat destination, is attracting a more environmentally friendly, cultured and conscientious expat.
 It’s a great place for families with plenty of family recreation, and several private and semi-private schools within easy access range of the areas we recommend.
 Recently it was ranked as the top city in Colombia for university study.

 Important Terms to Know